hupili/python-for-data-and-media-communication-gitbook/outline.md

 > * Can use Python as a daily tool -- at least a powerful calculator
 > * Become comfortable with Python interpreter -- the REPL pattern (Read-Evaluate-Print Loop)
+> * Can use `help` to get inline documentation on new modules and functions

 Python language introduction: